JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## New UI for the list of build runners

-The New UI is making its way into the Administration area.
+The Sakura UI is making its way into the Administration area.
 Creating new build steps is more user-friendly now with the flat list of available build runners.

 <img src="flat-list-build-runners.png" />